 - Grade of “C” or better in EDF 201

 - Passing scores on the PRAXIS Core exam (exempt from exam if SAT 1240 or ACT composite 26 or higher)

 - Completion of a minimum of 26 credit hours (at least 12 at Marshall University)

 Click here to see the plan of study for the Elementary Education degree.

 For questions or further information regarding the Elementary Education program please contact:

 Jenkins Hall 104

-For information on the program faculty, click here.
+For information on the program faculty and staff, click here.